pingcap/docs-cn/dashboard/dashboard-ops-reverse-proxy.md

 > **Warning:**
 >
 > Keep the `/dashboard/` path in the `proxy_pass` directive to ensure that only the services under this path are reverse proxied.
 Otherwise, security risks will be introduced.
-See [Improve TiDB Dashboard Security](/dashboard/dashboard-ops-security.md).
+See [Secure TiDB Dashboard](/dashboard/dashboard-ops-security.md).

 Change `http://192.168.0.123:2379/dashboard/` in the configuration to the actual address of the TiDB Dashboard obtained in [Step 1: Get the actual TiDB Dashboard address](#step-1-get-the-actual-tidb-dashboard-address).